nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * The lifeline for `Parser`, `Command`, and `Exception` should end at the destroy marker.
 However, due to a limitation of PlantUML, the three lifelines reach the end of the diagram.
 * Due to the lack of a standard to represent try-catch blocks in UML, the `alt` frame in this diagram is used to indicate a try-catch block.
+Additionally, while the diagram shows the `Exception` object being initialised by `FridgeFriend`, it is actually initialised in the `Parser` or `Command` class and thrown to `FridgeFriend`

 ## Product Scope

+---

 ### Target User Profile